educatorsRlearners/book-maturity/readme.md

 # Text Analyzer

-While there are several ways to measure the linguistic complexity of a text, I've yet to see This project serves as the capstone to my studies at [Data Science Retreat](https://www.datascienceretreat.com/) cohort # 21.
+While there are several ways to measure the linguistic complexity of a text, I've yet to see a program that identifies a minimum age a reader needs to be for a particular book.
+Therefore, this project aims to meet this need.
 ## Data Collection - Scraping [Common Sense Media Book Reviews](https://www.commonsensemedia.org/book-reviews)
 * [0: Getting Search Pages](https://github.com/educatorsRlearners/book-maturity/blob/master/00_get_search_pages.ipynb)
 * [1: Getting Links to the Book Titles](https://github.com/educatorsRlearners/book-maturity/blob/master/01_get_title_links.ipynb)